Ruan-Klopper/Noki-AI-backend/README.md

 ### AI-Powered Features

+- **AI Server Integration**: Acts as a proxy/client to a separate AI server (FastAPI-based)
-- **Conversational AI**: Chat interface with context-aware responses
+- **Conversational AI**: Chat interface that forwards requests to the external AI server with enriched context
 - **Conversation Management**: Create, rename, and manage multiple conversations
-- **Context Enrichment**: Automatic fetching of project, task, and todo details for AI context
+- **Context Enrichment**: Automatically fetches full project, task, and todo details from the database before sending to AI server
+- **Message Persistence**: Saves both user prompts and AI responses to the database

 ### Project Management